coleifer/peewee/docs/peewee/contributing.rst

 Contributing
 ============

-In order to continually improve, Peewee needs the help of developers like you.
+To continually improve, Peewee needs the help of developers like you.
 Whether it's contributing patches, submitting bug reports, or just asking and answering questions, you are helping to make Peewee a better library.